Fort Hood: 2000–2009 Army deployments

 At the beginning of the 21st century, the Army's modernization was in full swing.
-Some of these new advances in technology and war fighting included the fielding of the M1A2 Abrams Main Battle Tank, the M2A2 Operation Desert Storm (ODS) Bradley Infantry Fighting Vehicle, the M109A6 Paladin howitzer, the OH-58D Kiowa Warrior, the AH-64D Apache Longbow Helicopter, and the M6 Bradley Linebacker.
+Some of these new advances in technology and war fighting included the fielding of the M1A2 Abrams Main Battle Tank, the M2A2 Operation Desert Storm Bradley Infantry Fighting Vehicle, the M109A6 Paladin howitzer, the OH-58D Kiowa Warrior, the AH-64D Apache Longbow Helicopter, and the M6 Bradley Linebacker.

-Fort Hood was the first installation selected to privatize post housing under the residential communities initiative.
-Under this initiative, new housing units, remodeled housing and community improvements will be added to the post.
+Fort Hood was the first installation selected to privatize post housing under the residential communities initiative, under which new housing units, remodeled housing, and community improvements were to be added to the post.

 In 2001, the war on terror became a prime focus.
 The post transitioned from an open to a closed post with the help of military police from reserve units.
 The 1st Cavalry sent additional troops to Kuwait to protect against possible aggressive actions from Iraq.
 The 4003rd Garrison Support Reserve unit fills vacancies left by deploying units on post.

 Many Fort Hood units were deployed to Afghanistan for Operation Enduring Freedom, and to Iraq for Operation Iraqi Freedom.
 In December 2003, the 4th Infantry Division captured Saddam Hussein.
 In the spring of 2004, the 1st Cavalry Division followed the 4th Infantry Division deploying to Iraq.
 Task Force ODIN was created at the post.

 In September 2005, 13th COSCOM and key enablers were called to support Joint Task Force Katrina/Rita hurricane relief and went on to serve as the senior joint logistical support command for JTF Katrina.
-13th COSCOM eventually provided one hundred million rations, collected human remains with dignity, executed emergency engineering operations, transported, distributed and stored over one billion dollars in humanitarian relief from both non-governmental and federal sources from across the nation.
+13th COSCOM eventually provided 100 million rations, collected human remains with dignity, executed emergency engineering operations, transported, distributed, and stored over $1 billion in humanitarian relief from both nongovernmental and federal sources from across the nation.

-In 2009, Fort Carson, Colorado's First Army Division West re-stationed to Fort Hood in order to consolidate its mission to conduct reserve component mobilization training and validation for deployment, switching places with 4th Infantry Division, which relocated to Fort Carson.
+In 2009, Fort Carson, Colorado's First Army Division West restationed to Fort Hood to consolidate its mission to conduct reserve component mobilization training and validation for deployment, switching places with 4th Infantry Division, which relocated to Fort Carson.

 2007 navigation exercise incident

-On 12 June 2007, the body of Lawrence George Sprader, Jr was found at about 8:30 p.m. in a brushy area located within the Central Texas Army post's training ground.
+On 12 June 2007, the body of Lawrence George Sprader, Jr, was found at about 8:30 pm in a brushy area located within the Central Texas Army post's training ground.
 He had gone missing for days while conducting an exercise for testing basic map-reading and navigation skills.
 A massive search had been conducted, with over 3,000 parties scouring the countryside.
 According to autopsy records, he had died from hyperthermia and dehydration.
-According to an Army investigatory report, there were "a multitude of procedural violations, judgment errors and alleged acts of misconduct by Army trainers that not only contributed to Sprader's death but put some 300 other soldiers in danger that day, including about two dozen who required medical attention."
+According to an Army investigatory report, "a multitude of procedural violations, judgment errors, and alleged acts of misconduct by Army trainers that not only contributed to Sprader's death but put some 300 other soldiers in danger that day, including about two dozen who required medical attention" had occurred.